davidlevinwork/Blockchain-System/README.md

 # Go into the repository
 $ cd Blockchain

-# Run the Blockchain System
+# Run the Blockchain System in the terminal
 runcell(0, '...path-to-file.../Blockchain.py')
 ```